seadonggyun4/truthound/docs/VALIDATORS.md

 # Truthound Validator Reference

-This document provides a comprehensive reference for all 169 validators implemented in Truthound v0.2.0.
+This document provides a comprehensive reference for all 275 validators implemented in Truthound.
 Each validator is designed to address specific data quality concerns and follows consistent patterns for configuration and usage.

 ---